A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Introduction and main results

-We start with a hexagon of side-lengths $z+a+b+c, x+y+m, t+a+b+c, z+m, x+y+a+b+c, t+m$.
+In this paper, we consider a new type of dented hexagon as follows.
+The \emph{shamrock}\footnote{The \emph{shamrock} was first introduced by Ciucu and Krattenthaler in \cite{CK}.} $S_{m,a,b,c}$ is the union of four equilateral triangles with sides $m$, $a$, $b$, $c$ on the triangular lattice described in Figure \ref{shamrock2}.
+We start with a hexagon of side-lengths $z+a+b+c, x+y+m, t+a+b+c, z+m, x+y+a+b+c, t+m$, where $x,y,z,t$ are four non-negative integers.
 Next, we remove a shamrock $S_{m,a,b,c}$ from the base of the hexagon so that the lower-left vertex of the $a$-triangle in the shamrock is $x+c$ units to the right of the lower-left vertex of the hexagon.
 We denote by $Q $ the resulting region.
 Figure \ref{shamrock} shows the region $Q $.

-Interestingly, the lozenge tilings of our new region are always enumerated by a simple product formula.
+Our following main theorem shows that the lozenge tilings of a $Q$-type region are always enumerated by a simple product formula. \begin{thm} For non-negative integers $x,y,z,t,m,a,b,c$, the number of lozenge tilings of the region $Q $ is equal to